jyutzler/Bridge-Systems/system.md

 Opener’s rebids are natural and standard.
 ### Rebids with a minimum hand (13–16 points)
    * Rebidding notrump at the lowest available level;
-   * Raising responder’s suit at the lowest level (may have good three-card support);
+   * Raising responder’s suit at the lowest level (usually four cards, though good three-card support is acceptable if notrump is not);
    * Rebidding a new suit at the one level or rebidding a new suit at the two level that is lower ranking than the opening suit (not reversing);
    * Rebidding opener’s suit at the lowest level.